 - Tennessee Helpline Domestic Hotline: 1.800.356.6767

 To offer convenient, high-quality healthcare by providing acute and preventive health services for Meharry students and employees to promote a health environment.

 To promote optimal health and total wellness for Meharry Medical College students and employees.

 The Student Health Center is located in Suite 331, Meharry Comprehensive Health Building.
 The Student Health Center is open Monday–Friday, 8:00 a.m. to 4:30 p.m.
-No appointment is necessary; however, to better accommodate students’ busy schedules, appointments are encouraged.
+Appointments are required to help avoid overcrowding the waiting area.
 Same-day appointments are available by calling 615.327.5757.

 The student health fee provides all current Meharry students access to the services provided at the Student Health Center.
 The clinical staff of Student Health Services is comprised of a certified family nurse practitioner and clinical faculty from the Department of Internal Medicine.
 The services provided include:

 - physical examinations